Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: State Space Collapse

 \section{State Space Collapse}

-The objective of this paper is to show that when $\alpha>2$, the load balancing system in the many-server-heavy-traffic limit behaves similarly to the classical heavy-traffic regime.
-In classical heavy-traffic, it is known that the load balancing system under JSQ satisfies one-dimensional SSC, i.e., it behaves as a single server queue in the limit.
-In \cite{atilla}, SSC is proved by showing that the error of approximating the actual vector of queue lengths by its projection on the line where SSC occurs is bounded.
+The goal of this paper is to show that when $\alpha>4$, the average queue length in the load balancing system in the many-server heavy-traffic limit behaves similarly to the classical heavy-traffic regime.
+It is known that the load balancing system operating under JSQ exhibits one-dimensional SSC in classical heavy traffic, i.e., in the limit it behaves as a single-server queue.
+In \cite{atilla}, SSC is proved by showing that the error of approximating the actual vector of queue lengths by its projection on the line where SSC occurs is bounded, and the bound does not depend on the traffic intensity.
 Therefore, as the traffic intensity increases, this error is negligible.
-Similarly, here we compute a bound that depends on $N$ for this error, and later we show that, in the limit, this bound is negligible.
+In our case, the traffic intensity depends on the number of servers, so we need to show that the bound becomes negligible as $N$ increases.
 Before stating the result we introduce notation.
 Given a vector $\vx\in\bR^N$, let

 Then, $\vx_\parallel$ is the projection of $\vx$ on the line generated by the vector $\vone$, and $\vx_\perp$ is the error of approximating $\vx$ by $\vx_\parallel$.
-In this Section we prove the following Proposition.
+In this section we prove the following proposition.